 Overall, Doraemon: Story of Seasons is a standard entry in a long line of farming sims with just a touch of the Doraemon franchise to differentiate it from the competition.
 It hits all of the typical farming sim notes, if sometimes in a basic way, which makes it a suitable entry point for those who may be younger or having their first go at this sort of game.
 It would likely be enjoyed by more experienced fans of the genre too, with the Doraemon elements providing a new element.
 The fact that the game is on a versatile console like the Switch counts for a lot too.
 I think this name recognition value will go a lot further in Japan than it will in the West, but at the same time, I am glad we are seeing localizations of franchises like Doraemon which have a rich history.
 I honestly hope it leads to more games with these characters being brought to wider audiences.

-This review is based on a free review copy provided to RPGFan by the developer.
-Also, a former RPGFan editor, Derek Heemsbergen, worked on this game.
-These relationships in no way influenced the reviewer's opinion of this game or its final score.
+A former RPGFan editor, Derek Heemsbergen, worked on this game.
+This relationship in no way influenced the reviewer’s opinion of this game or its final score.